nlp-project-germain-group-6/nlp-web-scraping/README.md

 #### 2. Deliverables

-- A well-documented Jupyter notebook that contains a report of your analysis, and link to that notebook.
+- A well-documented Jupyter notebook that contains a report of our analysis, and link to that notebook.
-- A slideshow suitable for a general audience that summarizes your findings.
+- A slideshow suitable for a general audience that summarizes our findings.
 Include well-labeled visualizations in your slides.
 - A video of your 5-minute presentation.
 Each team member should present a portion of the presentation.
 - README file that details the project specs, planning, key findings, and steps to reproduce the project.